Middle East/Caucasus, Saudi Arabia

 One of the most memorable experiences was the fish market.
 I met a British woman on the plane and we did some exploring together, like walking to the fish market, which was really far and drivers gave aus surprised looks.
 I was really glas not to be alone.
 Two Europeans walking in the middle of nowhere is not a common sites in Saudi Arabia.

-Once there we could not believe the variety of fish offered, many still jumping around, others so brightly coloured it was real.
+Once we arrived, we couldn’t believe the variety of fish on offer — some still jumping around, others so brightly colored they looked unreal.

-Luckily we encountered a Pakistani who spoke English well and informed us that there is a restaurant where the cook whatever we buy.
-It was so cheap that we splashed – lobster, king prawns and a lot more, too much as it turned out.
+Luckily, we met a Pakistani vendor who spoke English and told us there was a restaurant on-site where they could cook whatever we bought.
+It was so affordable that we splurged: lobster, king prawns, and much more — probably too much, as it turned out.

-There was a whole procedure to it. first buy the fish, then take to a place ihre it is weighed, cleaned and prepared for cooking.
+There was a whole procedure to eating the fish we had chosen at the market.
+First, we picked out the fish, then took them to a station where they were weighed, cleaned, and prepared for cooking.

 Leave a Reply